Reserving space at EAL

 - Dinners whether or not in conjunction with conferences or lectures

-- Any event that is not free and open to the Stanford community or general public
+- Any event that is not free and open to the Stanford community

 Requests can be made up to six months prior to event date.
 We will respond to your requests within two working days.